Poecilia picta: Distribution and habitat

 P. picta is distributed throughout northeastern South America, including Guyana, Suriname, and Venezuela, and the Caribbean islands, a range it shares with the closely related guppies P. reticulata and P. parae.

 P. picta occurs in lowland habitats such as slowly-flowing waters at stream mouths and still water lagoons.
 These are often brackish.
 It tolerates a wide range of salinity levels but gradually disappears from upstream freshwater sites due to competition with P. reticulata, which in turn avoids higher levels of salinity.
 The two species rarely form mixed shoals.
 P. picta commonly congregates among marginal aquatic plants.

 Ecology

 P. picta is omnivorous, feeding on cyanobacteria and animal matter.

 Potential predators found in its habitats include Polycentrus schomburgkii, Hoplias malabaricus, Synbranchus marmoratus, Astyanax bimaculatus, and Roeboides dayi, the first two of which frequently prey on fish.

 Reproduction

 P. picta is a livebearer.
 Males engage in a courtship display which involves circling the female's head and may be accepted or rejected by females.
 In stark contrast to the closely related P. reticulata and P. parae, P. picta females show no preference for males with pronounced red or orange coloration.
 Females carry only one brood at a time.
-Larger females deliver more fry, with the number normally ranging from 7 to 11, but can reach 25 too.
+Larger females deliver more fry, with the number normally ranging from 7 to 11, but can reach 25.